Sam-Sims/kractor/README.md

 ```

 ### Summary statistics
-Use `--json-report` to get summary statistics (output to stdout on completion)
+Use `--summary` to get summary statistics (output to stdout on completion)
 ```json
 {
   "total_taxon_count": 2,